 The administrative and desk workload behind all coordination duties was extremely heavy and since the beginning of 2014 the GBYP staff was reduced to the Coordinator only.

-A mid-term review of ICCAT-GBYP was carried out in Phase 4 and the report is available on SCRS/2013/178.
+A mid-term review of ICCAT-GBYP was carried out in Phase 4 and the report is available in Fonteneau 2014.

 3. Steering Committee